Pop Culture Madness!

 Elizabeth Taylor was the first actress to earn $1,000,000 for a single film - Cleopatra.

-The British military once took a Vickers WW1 Machine Gun and fired it continuously for 7 days to see when and if it would malfunction.
-It Didn't.
+The British military once took a Vickers WW1 Machine Gun and fired it continuously for seven days to see when and if it would malfunction.
+It Didn’t.

 Harry Smith, the top bowler in 1963, made more money than MLB MVP Sandy Koufax and NFL MVP Y.A.
 Tittle combined.

 Colt 45 malt liquor was not named after the handgun.
-It was named after Jerry Hill, the 1963 running back for the Baltimore Colts, who's jersey number was #45.
+It was named after Jerry Hill, the 1963 running back for the Baltimore Colts, whose jersey number was #45.

 The "zip" from "zip code" stands for "Zone Improvement Plan".
 It was implemented in 1963 as a means of streamlining the mailing system.